datacharmer/datacharmer.github.io/_posts/2022-07-10-testscript-dbdeployer-with-templates.md

 * The HOME directory and TMPDIR are set programmatically
 * The database version and its corresponding directory name are also defined dynamically, and we can use them in the `stdout` expected text.

 Now, to the practicalities.
-A test function using `testcript` will fail if the test data directory doesn't exist or it is empty.
+A test function using `testscript` will fail if the test data directory doesn't exist or it is empty.
 Thus, we need to fill that directory before the testing function starts.
 We do that using [TestMain](https://pkg.go.dev/testing#hdr-Main).

 ```go